A look on equations describing pseudospherical surfaces: Finite regularity of the metric

 It is worth recalling that, for a solution to define a first fundamental form of a surface, the associated one-forms must be linearly independent over simply connected domains in the plane \cite[Theorem 4.39]{cle}.
 This requirement prompts further examination of how the geometry of the solution's graph evolves, particularly with respect to the domain where a PSS structure can be meaningfully defined.

+Despite the considerations in \cite{nazime}, the solutions considered therein were still $C^\infty$, so that the framework proposed by Tenenblat and co-workers over the years was still valid.
+The situation, however, is significantly different when solutions of the CH equation are taken into consideration.

-Solutions of the CH equation may develop singularities in finite time.
+Cauchy problems involving the CH equation are usually established with finite regularity, since they are $C^1$ in time \cite{const1998-1,const1998-2,const2000-1, CE}.
+Moreover, solutions of the CH equation may develop singularities in finite time.
 For example, Constantin and Escher \cite[Example 4.3]{const1998-2} demonstrated that even smooth initial data may lead to wave breaking in finite time.
 The formation of such singularities is typically expressed through the blow-up of the slope of the solution.
+The presence of finite regularity certainly brings some difficulties to Definition \ref{def2.1}, but with Definition \ref{def2.2} the issue becomes dramatic, since it is not clear if we still have an intrinsic geometry defined by \eqref{2.0.2}--\eqref{2.0.3} whenever the solution of the equation has finite regularity.

-The source of the problems above is precisely one: the space where a given solution is considered.
+The initial data (which geometrically gives a curve) provides the regularity of the solution because it determines the space function where the solutions belong to.
+This is precisely the source of the problems mentioned above: the space where a given solution is considered.
 From a geometric perspective, provided that the one-forms \eqref{2.0.2} are $C^1$ (see \cite[Theorem 10-19, page 232]{gug} and also \cite[Theorem 10-18, page 232]{gug}), we \textit{do} have an abstract surface defined.
-Therefore, as long as we have a solution belonging to a function space respecting this constraint, the theory developed so far continues working.
+Therefore, as long as we have a solution belonging to a function space respecting this constraint, the theory developed so far continues to work.

-With all of this in mind, we can look for minor modifications in the notion of PSS equations and generic solutions, e.g., see \cite{freire-ch,freire-dp}.
+With all of this in mind, we have a clue to modify Definition \ref{def2.1} and make it compatible when we are out of $C^\infty$ structures: the definition should take into account {\it where} the solution is.
+This is, in fact, done in its original assumption, since it implicitly assumes $C^\infty$ solutions.
+If we allow other solutions, we can then bring modifications in the notion of PSS equations and generic solutions, e.g., see \cite{freire-ch,freire-dp}.

-From now on, we closely follows the ideas presented in \cite{freire-ch}.
-Our presentation is more concerned with the geometric nature of the results and we avoid technicalities with functional analysis.
-However, we guide the reader for \cite{freire-ch} to clarify certain aspects on the function spaces involved, such as the Sobolev spaces $H^s(\R)$ and other related tools.